coreyjpieper/netsci-capstone/index.md

 ## Results

+---

 #### Cross-listed network

 We'll start our analysis by looking at the networks of cross-listed courses.
-The three variations differ only in their edge weight so the graph structure among all of them is the same.
+Keep in mind that the three variations differ only in their edge weight so the graph structure among all of them is the same.
 Let's begin with the simplest case where edge weights represent the number of cross-listed courses.

 ![a network of cross-listed courses](assets/cross-listed.png)

-The resulting network has one giant connected component with 37 vertices and three disonnected vertices: Physical Education, Interdisciplinary Studies, and Neuroscience.
+The resulting network has one giant connected component with 37 vertices and three disconnected vertices: Physical Education, Interdisciplinary Studies, and Neuroscience.
 It might seem strange that "Interdisciplinary Studies" was not cross-listed with any discipline, but this is because there are usually 2-3 courses taught each semester and they tend to be either seminars for fellowships or 1-2 credit courses.
-Similarly, Neuroscience only offers about 1-2 course sections each semester which is the Neuroscience Capstone.
+Similarly, Neuroscience only offers about 1-2 course sections each semester are for the Neuroscience Capstone.

 In this network the edges with the highest weight are between American Studies & History and Spanish & Latin American Studies, both with an edge weight of 13.
 This means that there were a total of 13 courses cross-listed between these two categories over a four semester period.
 The vertices with the highest weighted degree are American Studies (66); Environmental Studies (61); and Women's, Gender, and Sexuality Studies (57); with the weighted degree corresponding to the number of times courses in those subjects were cross-listed with other subjects.
 If we run a community detection algorithm on the graph, we get back back five communities of roughly equal size (12.5% - 27.5%).
 The two smallest ones both contain fives nodes and correspond to the green and cyan communities depicted above.
 Here is my take on the communities:

 <li style="color: limegreen">green: the MSCS department plus closely related subjects (Physics and Philosophy)</li>
-<li style="color: deepskyblue">cyan: Linguistics, Music, and subject related to Asia </li>
+<li style="color: deepskyblue">light blue: Linguistics, Music, and subject related to Asia </li>
 <li style="color: darkorange">orange: combination of natural sciences and social sciences (Geography, Economics, Psychology)
 </li>
-<li style="color: dodgerblue">blue: humanities with sociology (if we count foreign languages as humanities and Theatre and Dance as an art under humanities)</li>
+<li style="color: dodgerblue">dark blue: humanities with sociology (if we count foreign languages as humanities and Theatre and Dance as an art under humanities)</li>
 <li style="color: deeppink">magenta: a mixture of humanities (English, Religious Studies, Art) and social sciences (International Studies, Political Science)
 </li>